 If you have a debt which is soon to become statute-barred, you will need to be careful not to acknowledge the debt.
 It is not clear, at the moment, whether applying for breathing space is treated as an acknowledgement of the debt or not.
 If it is, your creditor will usually have another six years to start their court claim.

 If you have a debt which you think may be statute-barred or may soon become statute-barred and you are thinking about applying for breathing space, contact us for advice.

 What you must do during standard breathing space

 There are some things you normally must do when you are in breathing space.
-Your debt adviser will contact you during breathing space to see if you are meeting these requirements.
+Your debt adviser May contact you during breathing space to see if you are meeting these requirements.

 If you aren’t able to meet these requirements, it may mean your debt adviser will cancel your breathing space and your creditors will be able to collect the debt as usual.
 However, this up to your debt adviser.

 If you are unable to pay your ongoing liabilities because you can’t afford them, it is unlikely your breathing space will be cancelled.
 Speak to your debt adviser.

 Whilst in breathing space you must make payments to your ‘ongoing liabilities’ if you can.
 Ongoing liabilities are generally payments that you must make and are not eligible for breathing space.
 Ongoing liabilities are covered in detail below

 You will need to keep paying the contractual monthly payment on your mortgage or other secured lending on your home.
 You do not have to pay anything towards any arrears that you may have.
 However, it may be a good idea to make some payments if you can.
 Discuss this with your debt adviser.